Defining Tables

 When you change your schema on a shared app, create and push a migration.
 See Migrations for details.

-If you need to clear local browser data after a schema change, see How do I reset browser storage?.
+If you need to clear local browser data after a schema change, see Auth Lifecycle.

 Exporting the app